Post-Processing Video Effects

 Electronic games often use various visual effects that are applied after the scene is rendered by the game engine.
 These are used to make the game look better or just create a particular look.
 Improvements in graphics rendering technology often result in particular effects being used in games to excess; witness the fashion for lens flare in games from the mid- to late 1990s.

 - Lens Flare (see that entry for examples)

 - Bloom: An effect that produces fringes of light around very bright objects in the scene.
 While this can affect human vision in certain conditions, it is generally implemented in ways that reproduce bloom effects on camera lenses and thus it is, strictly speaking, inappropriate unless the scene is intended to be viewed through a camera.
-Very common in early 7th generation video games, it was toned down or abandoned later on (contrast The Elder Scrolls IV: Oblivion with The Elder Scrolls V: Skyrim, both 7th gen games released 5 years apart, to see the difference).
+Very common in early 7th-generation video games, it was toned down or abandoned later: Contrast The Elder Scrolls IV: Oblivion with The Elder Scrolls V: Skyrim, both 7th-gen games released five years apart, to see the difference.

 - Film grain: Adds graininess to the displayed image in order to evoke the look of an older film.

 - Tone mapping: The remapping of on-screen colors into a more specific palette.
 (See Mood Lighting)

 - Monochrome filter: Turns the display black and white.